Published on September 14, 2020

 How can chronic lymphocytic leukemia (CLL) experts predict when treatment will start to fail?
 When should patients look at switching to a different, and potentially more aggressive CLL treatment option?
 Host and CLL patient Andrew Schorr spoke with the University of Rochester Wilmot Cancer Center's Dr. Paul Barr to get these answers.

 This is Part 1 of a three-part series.
-Parts 2 and 3 are coming soon.
+Watch Parts 2 and 3:

 This program is sponsored by AbbVie, Inc. and Genentech, Inc. These organizations have no editorial control.
 It is produced by Patient Power.
 Patient Power is solely responsible for program content.